markusdosch/essentialmunich/README.md

 ## Insurances

-There are two mandatory insurances: Health insurance, and car insurance in case you are owning a car.
+In Germany, there are two mandatory insurances: Health insurance, and car insurance in case you are owning a car.
+Generally recommended are "Haftpflichtversicherung" (often mentioned as "should definitely have it"), "Hausratversicherung", and "Berufsunfähigkeitsversicherung".

+### Health Insurance

+Germany has a two-class health insurance system: There is the statutory health insurance ("gesetzliche Krankenversicherung"), and private health insurance.

+Statutory health insurance is the default, there is a legally fixed fee (x% of your salary, capped at a certain amount).
+Although the fee is the same and the whole statutory insurance industry is heavily regulated, there are multiple offerers for statutory health insurance.
+They distinguish themselves mostly by some extra benefits and services, and differences in a small additional fee that they are free to set.
+The most popular one is "Techniker Krankenkasse".
+But you cannot go too wrong with either.

+Only people making more than 60k€/year or who are self-employed are allowed to switch into private health insurance.
+In contrast to statutory insurance, the monthly fee is not a percentage of your salary, but a fixed fee depending on your age and which services should be covered to what extend.
+Private health insurance services can be customized to a great extent (in both directions: very good coverage, or very cheap fee).
+When you are young, private health insurance is generally much cheaper than statutory health insurance.
+But as fees increase with age, it is not clear whether you will save money in the long run.
+The switch back to statutory insurance is not easily possible - you likely  need to again earn less than 60k€ to switch back.

 ## Internet & Phone

 * Internet for Home price comparison: [CHECK24 DSL](https://www.check24.de/dsl/)
 * mobile phone:
-  * there are three network providers: Telekom, Vodafone, Telefonica.
+  * in Germany, there are three network providers: Telekom, Vodafone, Telefonica.
 Telekom offers the best network, but is the most expensive.
-Telefonica is the cheapest, but the network outside of larger cities is not very good (inside Munich its fine).
+Telefonica is the cheapest, but the network outside of larger cities is not very good.
+Inside Munich its fine.
 Vodafone is in between.
   * <https://www.winsim.de/> and <https://www.premiumsim.de/> are very good, especially their monthly-cancelable offerings

 ## News

-* Süddeutsche Zeitung with headquarters in Munich is a world-class newspaper, arguably the best German daily newspaper.
+Süddeutsche Zeitung with headquarters in Munich is a world-class newspaper, arguably the best German daily newspaper.
 They took part in uncovering the Panama Papers and the Paradise Papers.
 Their online presence is on <https://www.sueddeutsche.de/>.
 They also have really good coverage what is happening locally in Munich: <https://www.sueddeutsche.de/muenchen>

-* The local newspapers are Abendzeitung, tz, and Münchner Merkur.
+The local newspapers are Abendzeitung, tz, and Münchner Merkur.

 ## Leisure